 In the event that there are few or no female directors in spite of any measures adopted, please explain the reasons that justify such a situation:

 Explanation of means

-This year, the number of women directors on the Board of Directors of Bankia increased, as the vacancy left by the departure of Mr. Alvaro Rengifo Abbad was filled by Mrs. Laura Gonzalez Molero.
+In 2018, the number of women directors on the Board of Directors of Bankia increased with the incorporation of Mrs. Laura Gonzalez Molero.